This Day In Music: February 25

 February 25, 1987 ~ Singer Madonna releases La Isla Bonita, the fifth and final single of her True Blue album ~ Initially conceived by Patrick Leonard and Bruce Gaitsch, who played an instrumental demo for Michael Jackson.
 After Jackson turned it down, the song was offered to Madonna who would come up with the title, write the lyrics, and co-produce it with Leonard.
 Upon its release, critics would mark the song as a highlight of the album.
 The single would hit top 10 across the globe, including the No.1 spot in the UK, making it her fourth UK charttopper after Into The Groove, Papa Don't Preach, and True Blue

 February 25, 1986 ~ Daniel Gabriel Alessandro Saucedo Grzechowski, commonly known as pop, europop, dance-pop singer, songwriter Danny Saucedo, born in Stockholm, Sweden ~ First gained attention as contestant on the Swedish talent show Idols 2006, reaching sixth place.
 Member of pop trio EMD.
 Released his Heart Beats solo debut album in 2007, spawning the hits Tokyo, Play It For The Girls and Radio.
-Has collaborated with Lazee, Swingfly, Molly Sandén, Crashdiet, and others
+Saucedo has also collaborated with Lazee, Swingfly, Molly Sandén, and Crashdiet

 February 25, 1979 ~ Jazz, R&B, spoken word singer, pianist, dancer, songwriter Melanie Scholtz, full name Melanie Alice Scholtz, born in Cape Town, South Africa ~ Classically trained pianist, opera singer.
 Released her Thor Kvande-produced Zillion Miles debut album in 2006 and has recorded to critical acclaim since.
 Has collaborated with the likes of Wynton Marsalis, Hugh Masekela, and others